avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates

+##### May 31st, 2021:

+I have been struggling with an issue where data streamed to the browser appears to overlap.
+I had previously thought that this was due to the way in which Redis was keeping track of the previous read position, but it turns out I was just doing it very wrong.
+I am still keeping track of the read position manually (now part of my database class), but it turns out that is actually how you are intended to do it.
+Redis itself does not keep track of anything.
+What I previously thought was a method to keep track of the last read position was in fact not intended for that purpose at all.
+With this fix, the data *appears* to be not overlapping that I can see, even with multiple streams reading from the database at a time.

+I then set out to get the EEG stream up (again), and so far I have the raw eeg data streaming to the browser.
+The issue now is getting the widget values from the browser to interact with the analyzer client running on a separate process.
+I first decided to do this by forwarding the widget updates through the Flask socketIO to a socketIO client on the analyzer, but this ended up being really messy, and adds an additional step to creating an analyzer class that has any interaction.
+Another possibility would be to use the Redis info hash, as the analyzer already has access to it.
+I'm fairly certain this would be slightly less efficient, but it would eliminate reliance on callbacks to update the information.
+However this also does not solve the problem of the extra step when creating an interactive page.

+##### May 30th, 2021:

+Started today by working on a method of streaming two different data columns in the database to the same browser page.
+This involved changing the database schema a bit, so now analyzer streams are formatted like "stream:some_name:uuid_of_original_stream".
+Note that the uuid is not the analyzer stream id, but rather the id of the raw data stream.
+This is because otherwise there would be no way for the create_layout function to find it, because all it knows is the id of the raw stream.
+This way a single bokeh layout can request data from multiple streams.
+However this method is not perfect as it still would not allow one page to request streams from unrelated data sources, like a sense stream and video stream at once.
+I think I would rather reformat everything so this is possible.

 ##### May 28th, 2021:

 I started today by trying to get the EEGStreamer running, but I soon realized that I don't currently have a way to have the Pi send more information about the stream, like the sampling frequency or list of channel names.
 I solved this temporarily by sending this info along with the dictionary written to the database initially.